SkylineCommunications/dataminer-docs/connector-help/connector_help/Paradise_HPAK-2200.md

 ### Creation

-This driver uses a TCP/IP or serial connection and requires the following input during element creation:
+This connector uses a TCP/IP or serial connection and requires the following input during element creation:

 **TCP/IP Connection**: